isomerpages/cris-precise/_partners/NalaGenetics.md

 variant: markdown
 description: ""
 ---
-### Developing an interactive patient-facing interface to facilitate access to PGx reports and other interactions
+### Developing an interactive patient-facing interface to facilitate access to Pharmacogenomics reports and other interactions

 <table>
 	<tbody>